 When I first tasted the Château de Béru 2017 vintage, I noticed its purity and ripe flavors, which come from the winery’s approach to not using sulfur during production.
 The 2018 Terroirs De Béru had a delightful mix of lemon curd, yellow apple, and chalk with a soft, leesy aroma.

-As I continued exploring this exquisite winery, I found the Chablis 1er Cru ‘Vaucoupin’ to be truly impressive.
-I toured the entirety of this vineyard located in Burgundy, and enjoyed a stay at the chateau.
-But I’m getting ahead of myself – let’s take a look at the history of Château de Béru and their wines.
+As I continued exploring this exquisite winery, I found the Chablis 1er Cru ‘Vaucoupin’ truly impressive.
+I toured the entire vineyard in Burgundy and enjoyed a stay at the chateau.
+But I’m getting ahead of myself – let’s look at the history of Château de Béru and their wines.

 - Château de Béru Overview